 Head on over to Part 3, where I’m sharing tangible, step-by-step instructions on how you can develop your branding.

 P.S.
-If you know you want to outsource this process, I’ve got you.
+If you know you want to outsource this process, we've got you.